ignotur/NINA/README.md

 NINA code
 ====

-## Nova Investigii Neutronicorum Astrorum
+## Nova Investigii Neutronicorum Astrorum (New Study of Neutron Stars)

 A computer code to draw synthetic samples of radio pulsars.
 The code follows the evolution and motion in the Galactic gravitational potential for large ensamble of neutron stars formed